-You know the general drill.. after the decaying process is largely over, our bodies begin to shrivel up.
-When preserved well, the body keeps it claim only on its dry parts – bones, nails, sometimes skin, and most interestingly… the hair!
+You know the general process: after the decaying process is largely over, our bodies begin to shrivel up.
+When preserved well, the body keeps it claim only on the dry parts – bones, nails, sometimes skin, and perhaps most interestingly … the hair!

 The only reason that this myth exists is that, when studied, it genuinely seems as though the hair on a corpse is growing on its own.
 However, this phenomena can be attributed, quite simply, to good ol’ relativity.
 Considering that human bodies are composed of 70% water, it’s no surprise that they shrink considerably in size once all the moisture is lost.
 In comparison to its now shrunken appearance, the corpse’s hair seems to have grown longer.